blowb/blowb-doc/install-essential-docker/nginx.rst

    EOF
    chmod +x ~/util/rerun-nginx.sh

-This script stops the nginx container and removes it (if existing), and create and run a new nginx container with the volumes indicated in ``~/util/nginx-volumes.txt``.
+This script stops the Nginx container and removes it (if existing), and create and run a new Nginx container with the volumes indicated in ``~/util/nginx-volumes.txt``.
 Now run the this script to create the Nginx container:
 ::